Research Shows That HGH Does Not Improve the Outcome in In Vitro Fertilization (IVF)

 Conclusions

 Poor response is a great clinical challenge in the field of reproductive medicine.
 The use of growth hormones was one of the many substances tried in the past to overcome this problem in women who had a hard time conceiving.
-But the recent study suggests that although growth hormone improves pregnancy outcomes, it has no substantial role in IVF to help deliver a healthy infant.
-Hereby, bigger trials on alternate supplement therapies are needed at the moment.
+However, a recent study suggests that although growth hormone improves pregnancy outcomes, it has no substantial role in IVF to help deliver a healthy infant.
+Hereby, bigger trials on alternative supplement therapies are needed at the moment.

 References